 When can you claim adverse possession of unregistered land?

-You are entitled to apply to the Land Registry for Possessory Title of a piece of unregistered land after you have been in possession of it for 12 years.
+You are entitled to apply to the Land Registry for Possessory Title of unregistered land after you have had possession of it for 12 years.
 A successful application will mean you become the ‘owner’ of the land.
 You must be able to prove possession in the ways previously mentioned in order to be successful.

 Claiming adverse possession of registered land